charshy/examples/README.md

     ```

     The above command also creates a tenant named "local" in the
     control plane.

-1. Before we start using the `a8ctl` command line utility, we need to set
-   the `A8_CONTROLLER_URL` and the `A8_REGISTRY_URL` environment variables
-   to point to the addresses of the controller and the registry respectively.
+1. Set the `A8_CONTROLLER_URL` and `A8_REGISTRY_URL` environment variables to point to the addresses of the controller and registry.

-    * If you are running the Docker setup using the Vagrant file in the
+        * If you are running Docker by using the Vagrant file in the
-    `examples` folder or if you are running Docker locally (on Linux or
+        `examples` folder, or if you are running Docker locally (on Linux or
-    Docker for Mac Beta)
+        Docker for Mac Beta), run the following commands:

         ```bash
         export A8_CONTROLLER_URL=http://localhost:31200
         export A8_REGISTRY_URL=http://localhost:31300
         ```

-    * If you are running Docker using the Docker Toolbox with Docker Machine,
+        * If you are running Docker by using the Docker Toolbox with Docker Machine,
-    then set the environment variables to the IP address of the VM created
+        then set the environment variables to the IP address of the VM that is created
         by Docker Machine.
-For example, assuming you have only one Docker
+For example, with only one Docker
-    Machine running on your system, the following commands will setup the
+        Machine running on your system, run the following commands, replacing `docker-machine ip` with the IP address of the VM:
-    appropriate environment variables:

     ```bash
     export A8_CONTROLLER_URL=`docker-machine ip`
     export A8_REGISTRY_URL=`docker-machine ip`
     ```

-1. Confirm everything is working with the following command:
+1. Confirm that the control plane services are working correctly by running the following command:

     ```bash
     a8ctl service-list
     ```

-    The command shouldn't return any services, since we haven't started any yet,
-    but if it returns the following empty table, the control plane services (and CLI) are working as expected:
+    If the control plane services and Amalgam8 CLI are working as expected, the following empty table is returned as output.

     ```
     +---------+-----------+